This article describes how to set up your electrical model in Revit so that Design Master Electrical RT can use it for a one-line diagram.

 Update One-Line Settings

-The DM Electrical->Edit Panels command has settings that will affect how the appearance of the distribution equipment on the one-line diagram.
+The Panel Edit command has settings that will affect how the appearance of the distribution equipment on the one-line diagram.

 Main Disconnect Type: The graphics for the main disconnect are based upon the value of this setting.
 Main Lugs Only will show no main disconnect.
 Breaker and Fused Switch will both include a corresponding block on the main bus.